xiangww0108/mlip-kafka-lab/README.md

 - The repository includes a python notebook for Kafka producer and consumer model.

 ## Connecting to Kafka server
-1. Use SSH to create a tunnel to the Kafka server:
+1. Use SSH to create a tunnel to the Kafka server (find remote_server, user, and password on the Canvas entry for this lab):
    `ssh -L <local_port>:localhost:<remote_port> <user>@<remote_server> -NTf`
 2. Test the Kafka server connection to ensure it's operational.